 What is a Kneaded Eraser

 Unlike a common eraser, that you usually have in your case or desk, a kneaded eraser is malleable.
+An example of this is the Faber Castell Kneaded Erasers.
 You can mold and stretch it however and whenever you want.
 It is also known as putty rubber because of its characteristics and some people even use it to make small sculptures!
 It is made of a flexible material, usually grey or black, but you can find in many other colors and can be used to erase many traditional mediums, including graphite, charcoal, colored and pastel pencils.

 Aside from erasing, it is also commonly used to add highlights, depending on the pressure, you apply with it.
 So more than erasing, you can also play and experiment with it in your drawings, getting different results than with only your pencils.
 Try it out!